firstcontributions/first-contributions/additional-material/git_workflow_scenarios/additional-material.md

 We assume that you have already finished with the basic tutorial before coming here.
 The additional information will give you some information about advanced Git techniques.

+Atlassian have great tutorials on propper Git Flow.
+Have a [look](https://www.atlassian.com/git/tutorials/comparing-workflows)!

 ### [Amending a commit](amending-a-commit.md)
 This document provides information about how to amend a commit on the remote repository.
 > Use this when you need to adjust a commit you made.